- One of the most famous celebrity homes of all time, Neverland Ranch will forever be remembered as Michael Jackson’s house

 Except for the train station with its staple floral clock which spells “Neverland”, a few swans, and a llama.
-The amusement park rides are gone, as are the rest of the exotic animals.
+The amusement park rides are all gone, as are the rest of the exotic animals.

-And rightfully so.
-With the new HBO documentary “Leaving Neverland” bringing new horrific stories to light, it’s time for this estate to find a story more worthy of its beauty.
+With the HBO documentary Leaving Neverland bringing new horrific stories to light, it’s time for this estate to find a story more worthy of its beauty.

-More famous houses:
+More famous houses